There’s simply no overstating the health benefits of Omega-3 fatty acids.

 The omega-3 DHA is a structural component of our skin and is responsible for cell membranes that make up a large part of the skin.

-Healthy amounts of DHA keep our skin feeling soft, moist, and supple while it helps reduce wrinkles and aging in the skin.
+Likewise, healthy amounts of DHA keep our skin feeling soft, moist, and supple while it helps reduce wrinkles and aging in the skin.

 And while DHA supports our health, EPA is another key Omega-3 that supports the health of our skin.
-EPA helps to promote hydration, reduces premature aging, and supports the skin in the fight against acne and other irritations.
+In addition, EPA helps to promote hydration, reduces premature aging, and supports the skin in the fight against acne and other irritations.